SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-2005.md

 ---
-title: Installing SAP Commerce Cloud for use with Spartacus
+title: Installing SAP Commerce Cloud 2005
 ---

-The following instructions describe how to install and configure SAP Commerce Cloud release 1905 for use with a Spartacus storefront.
+The following instructions describe how to install and configure SAP Commerce Cloud release 2005 for use with a Spartacus storefront.
 In these instructions, SAP Commerce Cloud is installed to your local computer, so `localhost` is used in the browser URLs.

 The installation procedure includes steps for creating and using a `b2c_for_spartacus` recipe that makes use of the Spartacus Sample Data Addon, but you can use you own sample data or recipe as long as it includes the `cmsoccaddon` and `ycommercewebservices` extensions.